FAQ on Ayurveda and burnout support

 What is Ayurveda, often referred to as “traditional complementary medicine”?

 The World Health Organization (WHO) recognises the importance of traditional medicine systems, including Ayurveda, in supporting overall health.
-According to its definition, Ayurveda is a millennia-old traditional system originating in South Asia.
-It takes into account all dimensions of health: physical, psychological, spiritual and social.
+According to the WHO, Ayurveda is a traditional system of healthcare that considers all dimensions of health: physical, psychological, spiritual, and social.

 To learn more, read the blog article What is Ayurveda? or visit the French Ayurveda Federation website.